 Google has announced the sunset of Google Optimize and Google Optimize 360.
 Move to VWO with just one click.

 Google Optimize is a free tool created by Google for conversion rate testing.
 This tool comes with integrated Analytics and Tag Manager.
 It strongly relies on the goals and audience that you set in Google Analytics to give you precise results.
 Compared with VWO, it does not offer tools such as session recordings, heatmaps, and surveys that can help you perform a landing page analysis based on user behavior on your website.

 It is important to keep in mind that testing landing pages across channels has a different set of heuristics and mental models behind conversion rate optimization.
 Writing about these differences warrants a dedicated article, but I’d like to help you with brief pointers:

 Landing page testing for Google Adwords:

-The theoretical principles behind testing for Adwords still remain the same – A/B tests still run the same way, and split tests have the same functionality.
+The theoretical principles behind testing for Adwords still remain the same—A/B tests still run the same way, and landing page split testing serves the same purpose.
 Nothing changes other than the philosophy of optimizing for keyword intent.